thosgood/this-weeks-finds/markdown/101-151/week132.md

     k = 5         " "             " "                "  "

-Carlos Simpson has now made this hypothesis precise and proved it using Tamsamani\'s definition of n-categories!
+Carlos Simpson has now made this hypothesis precise and proved it using Tamsamani's definition of n-categories!
 And he did it using the same techniques that Graeme Segal used to study k-fold loop spaces\... exploiting the relation between n-categories and homotopy theory.
 This makes me really happy.

-8\) Mark Hovey, Model Categories, American Mathematical Society Mathematical Surveys and Monographs, vol 63., Providence, Rhode Island, 1999.
+8) Mark Hovey, Model Categories, American Mathematical Society Mathematical Surveys and Monographs, vol 63., Providence, Rhode Island, 1999.
 Preprint available as
 <http://www.math.uiuc.edu/K-theory/0278/index.html>